jeannjeann/sw25-fvtt/docs/MANUAL-en.md

   - Set the class, ability value bonus, modifier, power, critical value (C value), and power table content to be used for the dice roll.
   - Check "Halve" to halve the result.
   - The "Special Treatment (Particular)" checkbox allows you to set the modified value after halving, the increased value of Lethal Strike (usually 1), the increased value of Critical Ray, and the roll of the Apothecary's Tool (usually 4).
+  - Critical Ray "f<x>" (replace X with any number) This will make the first roll a fixed number equal to <x>.
+This function can also be used for the Human's "Change Fate"
   - The calculation of Executioner's Blade cannot currently be handled.
 Please refer to the stakes and modify the values manually.
   - If the power table is blank, it should refer to the generic power table to get the value.
 (Not implemented yet, after implementation, Executioner's Blade can be handled)
 - Effects Tab